 Murrill denounced Newsom’s decision, writing in a post on X that she found it “appalling” that California officials were “openly admitting that they will protect an individual from being held accountable for illegal, medically unethical and dangerous conduct.”

-The Center for Reproductive Rights, which represents Coeytaux in a separate civil lawsuit, responded to an email to his office seeking comment by dismissing Louisiana’s claims as “just allegations.”
+The Center for Reproductive Rights, which represents Coeytaux in a separate civil lawsuit, responded to a request for comment by dismissing Louisiana’s claims as “just allegations.”

 “As such, they are unproven and should not be reported as fact,” the center said in a statement.
 “While we can’t comment on this matter itself, one thing is clear—the state of Louisiana is going after doctors for allegedly harming women, yet they are enforcing an abortion ban that puts women’s lives at risk every day.”

 At the center of the dispute is a question of jurisdiction.
-States such as Louisiana argue that if the patient is physically within their borders, the abortion occurs there and is subject to their criminal laws.
-But shield-law states counter that the pills are sent from within their own territory—where doing so is legal—and therefore falls under the protection of their statutes.
+States such as Louisiana argue that if the patient is physically within a state’s borders, the abortion occurs there and is subject to its criminal laws.
+But shield-law states counter that the pills are sent from within their own territories—where abortion is legal—and therefore the doctors who prescribe these pills fall under the protection of their statutes.

 “Federal and state law give Governor Newsom discretion to reject extradition requests in cases, like this one, where the alleged conduct occurred in California,” Newsom’s office said.

 Louisiana’s attempt to extradite Coeytaux is the second time it has sought to enforce its abortion ban against an out-of-state doctor.
-Last January, a Louisiana grand jury indicted New York-based Dr. Margaret Carpenter for allegedly prescribing abortion medication to a woman there.
+In January 2025, a Louisiana grand jury indicted New York state-based Dr. Margaret Carpenter for allegedly prescribing abortion medication to a woman there.

-In addition to California and New York state, Colorado, Washington state, and much of New England—Maine, Massachusetts, Rhode Island, and Vermont—have enacted shield laws for abortion providers regardless of where their patients reside.
+In addition to California and New York, Colorado, Washington state, and much of New England—Maine, Massachusetts, Rhode Island, and Vermont—have enacted shield laws for abortion providers regardless of where their patients reside.